ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

   Reviews should focus on the "Problem" section first, and only when that is agreed upon focus in the other parts.
   It is encouraged that at least one decision reviewers provides a review _without_ participating in the discussion.
   This ensures that there aren't any unintentional shared assumptions between discussion participants.
+- The decision process itself shouldn't be a barrier for people to write their first decision.

 ## Assumptions